“I did not send these prophets, yet they ran with a message; I did not speak to them, but they prophesied” (Jeremiah 23:21).

 7) Making a joke about a scripture.
 “Baseball is in the Bible, did you know that?
 The scripture begins ‘in the big inning….’”
 And this one: “Did you know the disciples drove a Honda?
 Scripture says they were all together in one Accord.”

-9) Some who are hostile to the Word say “the Church” or “some council” fine-tuned the Bible and tossed out things that did not fit, doctrines with which they disagreed.
-But if so, why didn’t they correct the small discrepancies (such as the ones concerning Jericho’s blind beggar)?
+9) Those hostile to the Word say “the Church” or “some council” fine-tuned the Bible and tossed out things that did not fit, doctrines with which they disagreed.
+But if so, why didn’t they correct the small discrepancies that are still there?
 That would have been the perfect time.
 Answer: Those who preserved the Bible did not tamper with it at all, but went out of their way–even to the point sometimes of laying down their lives–to deliver to us a Bible that was intact and fully trustworthy.

 10) One more.
 A game preachers like to play concerns the original languages.
 In sermons, they will say something like “Now, I realize the Bible in your hand says (such and such).
 However, the original Greek says (thus and so),” something vastly different.
 Doing this has several negative effects, the worst being these two: it exalts the preacher in his own mind (“What an expert I am!”) and it destroys the confidence of the hearer in the Bible he/she is holding.